nicitaacom/ai-chatbot-saas/public/dev_readme.md

-it should be in design like whatsApp notion upwrok follow my tailwind config and .css follow 60 30 10 rule create it in styles like bg-foreground/40 border border-border-color/20 rounded blur-sm shadow-sm use scale 98 when user press on button
+it should be in design like whatsApp notion upwrok follow my tailwind config and .css follow 60 30 10 rule create it in styles like bg-foreground/40 border rounded-lg border-border-color/20 blur-sm shadow-sm use scale 98 when user press on button use antd (for icons use react-icons)

+tailind.config.ts
 ```